Breckenridge altitude sits at over 9,000 feet above sea level creating an unforgettable high alpine climate with low humidity and year-round sunshine.

 Recognizing Symptoms at Breckenridge Altitude

-According to research from Dr. Paul Anderson from the Mayo Clinic, only 20 percent of people who visit a high-altitude location (4,291 – 11,483 feet) are affected by some form of altitude illness.
-Symptoms may include: headaches, nausea, loss of appetite, restless sleep, coughing, and difficulty in breathing.
+According to research from Dr. Paul Anderson from the Mayo Clinic, only 20 percent of people who visit a high-altitude location (4,291 – 11,483 feet) are affected by some form of altitude related illness.
+Symptoms of moderate forms of altitude sickness may include: headaches, dizziness, nausea, loss of appetite, restless sleep, fatigue or loss of energy, coughing and difficulty breathing.
 However, with a little preparation before traveling and hydration (2-3 liters of water per day before your trip), symptoms can be avoided.
 “Knowledge is the best prevention for altitude illness,” recommends Dr. Anderson.
 Here are three tips to take advantage of everything on your Breckenridge’s bucket list while adjusting to elevation.

-It sounds pretty simple but drinking plenty lots of fluids is key at elevation.
+It sounds pretty simple, but drinking plenty lots of fluids is key at elevation.
 Try to drink twice the amount of water here as you would at home.
+It also helps to drink beverages with electrolytes to replenish lost minerals and vitamins.
+Pedialyte, coconut water and sports drinks with little sugar like Nuun tablets are great options and easy to pack.
+Avoid caffeinated beverages, alcohol, tobacco and sugary drinks if possible.
 According to the Mayo Clinic, higher altitude accelerates dehydration.
 It may be challenging to drink fluids while traveling, but it does pay off.
 So, stop, drink some water and take in the view – you’re on vacation after all!

 2.TAKE IT EASY AT FIRST

-Adjusting to elevation can affect anyone regardless of what sort of physical condition they’re in before arriving.
-Experts recommend to take it easy for at least the first day at altitude.
-Extending your stay to 3-4 days will allow for more time to acclimate.
-It’s hard not to hit the slopes or jump on a mountain bike on your first day, but don’t forget, there is plenty to see and do on Breckenridge’s historic Main Street.
-Ease into your vacation and laidback mountain atmosphere by allowing your body to adjust.
+Adjusting to elevation can affect anyone, regardless of what sort of physical condition they’re in before arriving.
+Experts recommend taking it easy at least the first day at altitude, so extending your stay to 3-4 days will allow for more time to acclimate.
+If you’re booking activities ahead of time, be sure to plan the mellower stuff at the beginning of your trip.
+It’s hard not to hit the slopes or jump on a mountain bike on your first day, but don’t forget, there’s plenty to see and do that requires less physical activity.
+Explore Breckenridge’s historic Main Street, take a walking history or ghost tour, visit the Country Boy Mine or enjoy a relaxing spa day.

 Alcohol and caffeine slow down the body’s ability to acclimate at elevation.
-If you plan to indulge in Breckenridge’s craft beer and libation scene, try matching every drink with a glass of water to ensure you’re staying hydrated.
+If you plan to indulge in Breckenridge’s craft beer and libation scene or can’t go without your morning cuppa joe, try matching every drink with a glass of water or electrolyte beverage to ensure you’re staying hydrated.

-While at Breckenridge altitude there are a couple of other ways to help you adjust to altitude.
+While at Breckenridge altitude, there are a couple of other ways to help your body adjust.
 To help get a better night’s rest, many hotels and property management companies offer humidifiers to moisten the air.
 In many of the stores around town, you can purchase oxygen in a can.
-Also, check out The O2 Lounge, where you can buy a treatment of oxygen while you put your feet up and relax.
-They offer oxygen machine rentals and portable oxygen cans, but these are not substitutes for continuous flow oxygen that you would receive from a medical professional.
-If symptoms persist or if you have a concern about your health, you should seek medical attention.
+Check out The O2 Lounge, where you can buy a treatment of oxygen while you put your feet up, relax and enjoy a smoothie or hot beverage.
+They also offer oxygen machine rentals and portable oxygen cans for quick relief, but these are not substitutes for continuous flow of oxygen that you would receive from a medical professional.
+Check out more oxygen rental companies providing delivery and 24 hour+ in-home services.